Dioben/RI2021/assignment2/readme.md

 + **--metadata**: File to output metadata into, default is stage1metadata.ssv

 ### Features added for 2nd assigment:
+- Data blocks now include how many times a term in seen in each document
+- Now outputs a metadata file including:
+    + average document length
+    + total document count
+    + sequential ID, original ID, document length for each document indexed

 ### merger.py
 Scans for all files matching a preffix and then attempts to merge them.\